DannyBoyNYC/session-6/readme.md

 ```

 We get the object (not the key) and the property (name) is not shown.
-The `for...of` statement creates a loop iterating over *iterable* objects
+The `for...of` statement creates a loop iterating over *iterable* objects while `for...in` iterates over the *enumerable* properties of an object.

-N.B. for of loops skip over the properties.
+Also note: `for of` loops skip over the properties (`name` here) because they are not iterable.

 topRated: